CyberSource/cybersource-rest-client-node/docs/CustomerShippingAddressApi.md

 var apiInstance = new CyberSource.CustomerShippingAddressApi();

-var customerTokenId = "customerTokenId_example"; // String | The TokenId of a customer.
+var customerId = "customerId_example"; // String | The Id of a Customer.

 var opts = {
-  'profileId': "profileId_example", // String | The id of a profile containing user specific TMS configuration.
+  'profileId': "profileId_example", // String | The Id of a profile containing user specific TMS configuration.
   'offset': 0, // Number | Starting record in zero-based dataset that should be returned as the first object in the array.
 Default is 0.
   'limit': 20 // Number | The maximum number that can be returned in the array starting from the offset record in zero-based dataset.
 Default is 20, maximum is 100.
 };